JakeRich7/Wesnoth_Campaign_Creator/README.md

 OR

-1. Download and run 'Wesnoth_Campaign_Creator'
+1. Download and run 'Wesnoth_Campaign_Creator' from 'Releases'